matloff/Rdsm/README.md

 rthreadsBarrier()
 ```

-Similarly, before then going on to the next round, we must make sure all
+Similarly, after performing the update and going on to the next round,
-threads are done with their update operations, thus another barrier:
+we must make sure all threads are done with their update operations,
+thus another barrier:

 ``` r
 if (!is.null(myImputes)) {